SciML/Catalyst.jl/docs/src/tutorials/reaction_network_representation.md

-The reaction complex representation can be exploited via [Chemical Reaction Network Theory](https://en.wikipedia.org/wiki/Chemical_reaction_network_theory) to provide insight into possible steady-state and time-dependent properties of RRE ODE models and in some cases stochastic chemical kinetics models.
+The reaction complex representation can be exploited via [Chemical Reaction Network Theory](https://en.wikipedia.org/wiki/Chemical_reaction_network_theory) to provide insight into possible steady-state and time-dependent properties of RRE ODE models and  stochastic chemical kinetics models.
 We'll now illustrate some of the types of network properties that Catalyst can determine, using the reaction complex representation in these calculations.

 Consider the following reaction network.
 ```@example s1